Quotes and Readings of the Day

 Muslim Quote of the Day

-From "366 Readings From Islam," translated by Robert Van der Weyer.
+Translated from "366 Readings From Islam," by Robert Van der Weyer.
 Copyright 2000.
 All rights reserved.
-Used with permission of John Hunt Publishing, United Kingdom.
+Used with permission of The Pilgrim Press, Cleveland, Ohio.

 We will never know how much good just a simple smile can do.
 We tell people how kind, forgiving, and understanding God is--are we the living proof?
 Can they really see this kindness, this forgiveness, this understanding, alive in us?